artsy/eigen/docs/adding_a_new_route.md

 - Global app routes
 - Context specific app routes

+### Global Navigation functions

+In src/lib/navigation/navigate.ts we have helper functions we can globally use to navigate through the app.
+A good example is goBack() which takes you to the previous screen, no matter if it's part of the same StackNavigator or not.

 ### Global App Routes

 Global app routes in Eigen, are routes that are accessible everywhere in the app using the `src/lib/navigation/navigate` helper.